thewhodidthis/gtx/README.md

 ## about

-Go based [`git2html`](https://github.com/Hypercubed/git2html) remake with custom templating support to help when using `git(1)` as an archival tool basically, because an HTML copy of your commit history is just enough in many cases, such as with solo projects for example.
+Go based [`git2html`](https://github.com/Hypercubed/git2html) remake with custom templating support to help when using `git(1)` as an archival tool basically.
+Because an HTML copy of your commit history is just enough in many cases, such as if aiming to simply publish solo projects for example.

 ## setup